Tardive Dyskinesia Biomarkers Found in Blood Serum

 NOVEMBER 28, 2017

-Anastasiia S. Boiko, MD, PhDBlood serum test results may have indicated 3 biomarkers of tardive dyskinesia (TD) in infected patients.
+Anastasiia S. Boiko, MD, PhDBlood serum test results have identified 3 potential biomarkers of tardive dyskinesia (TD) in infected patients.

 Researchers from Russia and the Netherlands reported that there were consistent correlations in brain-derived neurotrophic factor (BNDF), interleukin 6 (IL-6), and S100-beta concentration levels and patients with TD.